-The next time you close a deal, finish a project, or your whole team makes it to the end of the year without imploding, have dinner at one of these places.
-They’re good for larger groups (say, between 6 and 15 people), and you won’t max out your corporate card.
-Unless that’s what you’re trying to do, in which case, get creative.
-Here are some restaurants that are fun and spacious enough for your next team dinner.
+The next time you finish a big project, close a deal, or just make it through another year without more than three arguments about who stole whose yogurt from the fridge, have a celebratory team dinner at one of these places.
+They’re good for larger groups, and you won’t max out your corporate card - unless that’s what you’re trying to do, in which case, get creative and start asking if the art is for sale.
+Here are 23 restaurants that are fun (but not too wild) and spacious enough for your next group meal with colleagues.

 Going to Legacy Records for a team dinner is how you tell the world that your company is cool, and also maybe moving to Hudson Yards soon.
 There’s a good chance your group won’t be the only team there - kind of like Zogsports, but instead of playing competitive kickball, you’ll be sitting at dueling tables eating things like pasta, duck, and crudos.
 (If you want to definitively one-up those other teams, just book a private room.)
 The food has Italian, American, and Mediterranean influences, and it’s really good.

 There are bound to be people on the team who put a lot of stock into going to cool places and eating interesting food.
 You’re reading this, so you’re probably one of them.
 Her Name Is Han will live up to (or, more likely, surpass) their/your standards.
 It has some of our favorite Korean food in the city, with highlights including a giant seafood stew and excellent rice cakes.
-It’s low-key in here, but still feels special enough for a dinner you only have once or twice a year.
+It’s low-key in here, but it still feels special enough for a dinner you only have once or twice a year.
 We’d recommend calling for a reservation, but if you have a group of eight or fewer, you can book online.

 If you’re looking for something slightly (but only slightly) more activity-based, try Brooklyn Cider House in Bushwick.
 The space is huge, and they have a $49 prix fixe menu where, in between each of the four courses, you get to “catch” cider from a barrel in the back of the restaurant.
 A meal here is some of the best team bonding you can plan for (and way better than when Aaron made everyone take a horoscope quiz and yelled, “Now bond!”).
 They take reservations for up to 15 people online.

 If the twin priorities for this dinner are fun and making your team dynamic less awkward, Bombay Bread Bar is a good choice.
 This Indian restaurant in Soho has murals of tigers and Bollywood stars on the walls, and is usually full of loud groups.
 They have a private dining area that can be separated into two spaces (for 14 and 16 people each) or combined - but you can also make reservations for up to eight people online.
-Regardless of what you choose, order a bunch and share everything (we like their small plates better than the mains).
+Regardless of what you choose, order a bunch of dishes and share everything (we like their small plates better than the mains).

 Roberta’s won’t take a reservation unless you’re a party of 10-16, but if that’s the size of your team, consider yourself lucky.
-They do a prix-fixe lunch called a Lunch Pizza Party for $40-$55 a person, as well as dinner parties with packages starting at $75 per person.
+They do a prix fixe “Lunch Pizza Party” for $40-$55 per person, as well as dinner parties with packages starting at $75 per person.
 The catch is that the latest reservation time they’ll accept (weekdays only) is 6:30pm.
 But that’s fine.
 You should be allowed to leave work early for this anyway, and you’ll be out in time to hit some Bushwick bars.